 Blackstone introduced the first REIT fund to the Indian market and has met with a good response.
 With an estimated market size of Rs 1.5 lakh crores, the Indian investor will be changing the way he invests in real estate in 2020.
 The REITs at the moment, yield higher income in comparison to the traditional housing market investments, thus making them more attractive for the investors in 2020.

-The real estate market is set to change from the old traditions to a more new-age mode of investment.
-The path for this was laid out better in 2019 and the outlook for 2020 is trending in this direction.
+The real estate market In India is set to change from the old traditions to a more new-age mode of investment.
+The path for this was laid out better in 2019 and the outlook for the real estate market in India 2020 is trending in this direction.